Our top 5 steps to an organized kitchen

 1. Think of pantry ingredients as produce

 Just like fresh produce, pantry items require care and don’t last forever.
-Store items in an airtight container and away from direct sun, and label them with the harvest date (preferred) or the date of purchase, so you know which ones to use first.
+Store items in an airtight container and away from direct sun, and label them with the harvest date or the date of purchase, so you know which ones to use first.
 As a rule of thumb, ingredients that contain oil are prone to going rancid.
-Nuts, seeds, whole-grain flours, grains, and quinoa generally last 3-6 months, or longer in the refrigerator or freezer.
-An opened bottle of olive oil will last up to one year if it’s high quality (less time if it’s lower quality).
+Nuts, seeds, whole-grain flours, grains, and quinoa generally last 3-6 months.
+An opened bottle of olive oil will last up to a year if it’s high quality (less time if it’s lower quality).
 How can you tell if these items are still good to use?
 Follow your nose.
 A musty, bitter, sour, or even fishy smell will make it pretty obvious when it’s time to go.
-When it comes to legumes, they will last up to 2 years from harvest, without too much of a difference in cooking time or flavor.
-After 2 years, they lose enough moisture to affect the way they cook (less quickly, less evenly).
+When it comes to beans and other legumes, they will last up to 2 years from harvest, without too much of a difference in cooking time or flavor.
+After 2 years, they lose enough moisture to affect the way they cook (less quickly and evenly).

 2. Take inventory of spices and make sure you can see them

 Remember that spices lose their potency after a couple of years (exact timing varies by spice), so take inventory, get rid of the old spices, and find ways to use the ones that still have life.
 Next, consider storing them in a drawer.
 We recently made the switch from cupboard to drawer– being able to see every spice in one field of view makes all the difference.
 No more lifting up spices from the back shelf to find that darn coriander.
-We get that not everyone has the ability to free up a valuable drawer, so the second best option is to get shelf risers so that you can see things allll the way in the back.
+If you don't have the ability to free up a valuable drawer, try shelf risers so that you can see things allll the way in the back.

 3. Treat tender herbs with care